Filter Data

 • Regex Match

 Type and choose the values you would to search on each row.
 Press ENTER to add values.
-You can then choose to add additional filters.
+You can then choose to add additional filters by selecting "ADD RULE".
 Once you are done, select APPLY to populate the sheet with the filter.
 You can add multiple values and this field will autocomplete your value search.

 Note: You can select Match Case to allow filters to be case sensitive.